OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 ### Cell Edge Results ![](images/EdgeResult_1.png)

-The **Cell Edge Result** visualization mode is one of ResInsights special features.
+The **Cell Edge Result** visualization mode is one of ResInsight's special features.
 Its main use is to show the MULT(X, Y, Z) properties at the same time.
-This will show the MULT property values *different from 1.0* along the correct edges og the cells.
-In effect this highlights the Faults, and makes it easy to verify all the MULT values in one go.
+This will show the MULT property values *different from 1.0* along the correct edges of the cells.
+In effect this highlights the faults and makes it easy to verify all the MULT values in one go.

 ![](images/CellEdgeExample.png)

-ResInsight supports all Properties ending with X, Y, Z or (X-, Y-, Z-) but without the filtering done for the MULT propery.
+ResInsight supports all properties ending with X, Y, Z and X-, Y-, Z-.
+However, it is only the MULT property that ignores values of 1.0.

-When selecting a result variable for cell edge, a second legend shows up in the 3D view.
+When selecting a result variable for cell edge, a second legend shows up in the 3D view showing the variation in values for this second property.
 Color legend management is available when selecting the **Legend Definition** item belonging to the **Cell Edge Result** item.

 ### Info Box

 The **Info Box** controls the visibility of the animation progress, the Case description box, and the results histogram.

-The **Results Histogram** shows a histogram of the complete timeseries of the currently loaded **Cell Result** together with:
+The **Results Histogram** shows a histogram of the complete time series of the currently loaded **Cell Result** together with:

 - The mean value ( a blue line )
 - P10 and P90 ( red lines )